-At present, there are a great many fillings for samsa - nourishing beef or lamb, appetizing chicken meat, and dietary vegetables - pumpkin or potatoes.
-In addition, during the spring, you can try the most delicious samsa with healthsome Mador grass.
+At present, there are many fillings for samsa - nourishing beef or lamb, appetizing chicken meat, and dietary vegetables - pumpkin or potatoes.
+In addition, during the spring, you can try the most delicious samsa with Mador grass.

 According to the ancient tradition, the most delicious samsa is baked in a large-sized clay oven, called “tandyr”.
 Hot coals are placed on the bottom of such a furnace, and blanks for the future samsa are attached directly to the walls.
 The heat from the coals quickly cooks and rouges pastries.
 It is significantly different from the samsa cooked in the electricity oven with its taste.

 Whatever recipes and methods are used in the cooking of this delicious pastry, samsa will always personify the hospitality and warmth of Uzbekistan!

 - Winery in Samarkand

 - Garnet – the Oriental “king” of fruits

 - Sherbet - favorite drink of the famous Scheherezade.

 - Dried melon is the constant attribute of the eastern tea.